divsharma07/loons-td/README.md

 (In case my game becomes an overnight success)
 1. The current implementation of the game is not very scalable.
 The game is currently hosted on a single server and the game state is persisted in a local SQLite Database.
 Here are some considerations solely related to scalability:

-   - For better scalability we would require the backend to be hosted on an Virtual Machine scaleset or a container orchestration solution like K8S and then be put behind a load-balancer that supports WebSockets.
+   - For better scalability, we would require the backend to be hosted on a Virtual Machine scaleset or a container orchestration solution like K8S and then be put behind a load-balancer that supports WebSockets.
    -  A hosted scalable database would be nice.
-We would ideally prefer a SQL-like database for future integrations where we could have leaderboards or fast changing player attributes that need consistency.
-A lot of NoSQL databases might also provide suitable consistency guarentees so this is debatable.
+We would ideally prefer a SQL-like database for future integrations where we could have leaderboards or fast-changing player attributes that need consistency.
+A lot of NoSQL databases might also provide suitable consistency guarantees so this is debatable.
-   -  Redis is being used because of Django channels, but the redis is again hosted on the same backend server.
-If the number of concurrent connections is very high we would need to deploy a seperate Redis Cluster.
+   -  Redis is being used because of Django channels, but the Redis is again hosted on the same backend server.
+If the number of concurrent connections is very high we would need to deploy a separate Redis Cluster.
 2. Given the usage of WebSockets and how expensive they are it would make sense to deploy the Http and Websocket server separately.
 Perhaps the initial usage of a pub-sub model makes sense for scalability.
 3. Usage of vanilla WebSockets also means that if the connection is lost then the game is over, which could be frustrating for the player.
-To avoid this we coul duse a higher abstraction like SignalR that takes care of reconnection and has fallback mechanisms.
+To avoid this we could use a higher abstraction like SignalR that takes care of reconnection and has fallback mechanisms.
 ---